rickbeeloo/DiskMergeSort/README.md

 | mmap (heap)  |   2.603 ms (108 allocations: 7.73 KiB)  |
 | disko (heap)  |  2.709 ms (104 allocations: 838.42 KiB) |

+This benchmark was for 5 files with `20000` integers each.
 Probably disko will improve when I improve that :)